 Vehicles that run on petrol or diesel are a major contributor to the UK’s carbon emissions.
 But there are a number of steps that responsible motorists could take to drive in a more eco-friendly way.

-There are a number of reasons why you should consider driving in a more fuel-efficient way.
+There are a number of reasons why you should consider driving in a more environmentally conscious way.

-As well as reducing your car’s environmental impact, it could mean you spend less on petrol or diesel.
+Another great perk of eco safe driving is that you could spend less on fuel.
 It might even help to reduce the wear and tear on your vehicle.

-The government has announced that new petrol and diesel cars will no longer be allowed to be sold in the UK from 2030.
+The government has announced that the sale of new petrol and diesel cars will be banned in the UK from 2030.
 This is in order to speed up the switch to electric vehicles.

-In the meantime, however, here are some key tips to help you become a greener driver.
+In the meantime, here are some key tips to help you become an eco safe driver.

 The way you accelerate, brake and navigate bends could have a significant impact on your car’s fuel efficiency.

-Getting your driving technique right could help to deliver major savings on petrol or diesel in the long run, while also reducing your vehicle’s impact on the environment.
+Driving in a way that saves fuel could help to deliver major savings in the long run.
+It could also reduce your vehicle’s impact on the environment.

 And as an extra bonus, a more environmentally-friendly approach to driving could arguably cut the risk of you being involved in an accident and therefore having to make a claim on your car insurance.